Skip to content

 }

-Object-fit: scale-down makes sure we can always see the full picture.
-By setting max-width and height we ensure proper sizing of the image.
-Border-radius to set slightly rounded corners.
+object-fit: scale-down makes sure we can always see the full picture.
+By setting max-width and height we ensure proper sizing of the image. border-radius to set slightly rounded corners.

 If you are using a framework like Astro, to center the image you will want to add margin-inline: auto and display: block to center the image.